 The biggest variable is SpaceX's Human Landing System (HLS), a variant of the Starship vehicle.
 NASA awarded SpaceX a $2.89 billion contract to develop a Starship that can carry astronauts from lunar orbit to the surface and back.
 The concept involves launching a Starship to orbit, refueling it via multiple tanker flights, and then sending it to the Moon where it will await the arrival of the Orion crew.

-In a smart strategic move, NASA also selected Blue Origin to develop a second human landing system for Artemis V and potentially later missions.
-Blue Origin's design uses their Blue Moon lander, which takes a more traditional approach than SpaceX's Starship architecture.
-Having two landing system providers gives NASA redundancy and competition -- both healthy things for a program of this scope.
+In a smart strategic move, NASA selected Blue Origin years earlier to develop a second human landing system.
+Blue Origin's Blue Moon lander takes a more traditional cryogenic-propellant approach than SpaceX's Starship architecture.
+Having two landing system providers gives NASA redundancy and competition -- both healthy things for a program of this scope, and especially valuable now that Gateway is gone and Artemis architecture rests more heavily on its landers.

 The Bigger Artemis Ecosystem